bgunnarsson/binsql/README.md

 # BINSQL

-`BINSQL` is a small terminal UI for exploring SQL databases.
+`BINSQL` is a terminal UI for exploring SQL databases.
 It supports SQLite, PostgreSQL, SQL Server (including Azure AD auth via Azure CLI), and MySQL from a single binary.

 The goal is a fast, keyboard‑driven way to inspect schemas and data without leaving the terminal.